Redot-Engine/redot-docs/tutorials/migrating/upgrading_to_godot_4.rst

   improves.

-You can find a more complete list of functional regressions by searching for `issues labeled "regression" but not "bug" on GitHub <https://github.com/godotengine/godot/issues?q=is%3Aissue+is%3Aopen+label%3Aregression+-label%3Abug>`__.
+You can find a more complete list of functional regressions by searching for `issues labeled "regression" but not "bug" on GitHub <https://github.com/redotengine/redot/issues?q=is%3Aissue+is%3Aopen+label%3Aregression+-label%3Abug>`__.

 Preparing before the upgrade (optional)
 ---------------------------------------

-If you want to be ready to upgrade to Godot 4 in the future, consider using :ref:`class_Tweener` and the :ref:`class_Time` singleton in your project.
-These classes are both available in Godot 3.5 and later.
+If you want to be ready to upgrade to redot 4 in the future, consider using :ref:`class_Tweener` and the :ref:`class_Time` singleton in your project.
+These classes are both available in redot 3.5 and later.

-This way, you won't be relying on the deprecated Tween node and OS time functions, both of which are removed in Godot 4.0.
+This way, you won't be relying on the deprecated Tween node and OS time functions, both of which are removed in redot 4.0.

-It's also a good idea to rename external shaders so that their extension is ``.gdshader`` instead of ``.shader``.
-Godot 3.x supports both extensions, but only ``.gdshader`` is supported in Godot 4.0.
+It's also a good idea to rename external shaders so that their extension is ``.gdshader`` instead of ``.shader``. redot 3.x supports both extensions, but only ``.gdshader`` is supported in redot 4.0.

 Running the project upgrade tool
 --------------------------------